kurtosis-tech/kurtosis/README.md

 Kurtosis Kloud Early Access
 ===========================

-If you're looking to run a distributed system on the cloud, look no further!
+If you're looking to run Kurtosis environments on the cloud, look no further!
 We're excited to launch an early access offering for Kurtosis Kloud.
 Once you [sign up](https://mp2k8nqxxgj.typeform.com/to/U1HcXT1H), we'll reach out to you with the next steps.

 Running Kurtosis